hidglobal/ts-jamaltool/README.md

 ## Run Production Docker Container

+This is going to download production build of the project build.zip which is only index.html and css, js files.

-Copy your desired dockerfile in your working directory, we have two dockerfiles Dockerfile is ubuntu and nginx Dockerfile-Alpine-Nginx is Alpine Linux and nginx
+Copy your desired dockerfile in your working directory, we have two dockerfiles (Dockerfile) is ubuntu and nginx Dockerfile-Alpine-Nginx is Alpine Linux and nginx

 then build a docker image